Hultan/chessImager/readme.md

 ## Board renderer

 The board renderer is usually the second renderer.
-It has a type that specifies how the renderer should draw the board.
+It has a `type` field that specifies how the renderer should draw the board.

-If type=0, then the renderer will draw the board manually using the settings in the **default** section (under the **board** section).
-For now this is the only board type that is implemented, so type should always be 0.
+If `type`=0, then the renderer will draw the board manually using the settings in the **default** section (under the **board** section).
+For now this is the only board type that is implemented, so type should always be 0 at this point.

-If type=1 then the renderer will draw an image containing a chessboard using the settings in the **image** section ( under the
+If `type`=1 then the renderer will draw an image containing a chessboard using the settings in the **image** section (under the **board** section).

-**board** section). <mark>This type is not implemented yet.</mark>
+<mark>This type is not implemented yet.</mark>

 | Name    | Type    | Description                                   |
 |---------|---------|-----------------------------------------------|